KeoniHan2024/Gym-Tracker-FrontEnd/README.md

 # Gym Tracker Frontend

-The Gym Tracker Frontend is a user-friendly web application built with React, TypeScript, and Bootstrap, designed to help users log their gym workouts and track their progress.
+The Gym Tracker Frontend is a built with React and TypeScript, designed to help users log their gym workouts and track their progress.
 This app allows users to add custom exercises, view their exercise history, and track progress in terms of sets and weights lifted.

 ## Features
 - **Add Custom Exercises**: Users can create new exercises and track them.